bavmar/Lane-detection-OpenCV/README.md

 ## Information
-The application detects lanes using a ROI, Multiple color thresholds and Edges detection. (i have good comments) The reason i didn't put in the code for the sign detection is because It's not really optimized yet.
+The application detects lanes using a ROI, Multiple color thresholds and Edges detection.
+The reason i didn't put in the code for the sign detection is because It's not really optimized yet.
 Maybe i will post it in the future.

 ## Versions